 I love to discover unique local artisan goods while traveling because they always hold such happy memories of my time in that place.
 It's important to me to support both the local economy and small producers whose livelihoods depend on the goods that they pour their hearts into.
 On a trip to Portugal in 2016, I came across this wool felt fabric while perusing a shop in Porto.

-The felt fabric used in Maragold products is a handmade artisanal fabric made entirely of wool.
+The woven merino wool material used in Maragold products is a handmade artisanal fabric made entirely of wool.
 It comes from sheep that are indigenous to the Serra da Estrela mountains in Portugal, an area with rich history tied very closely to the production of sheep products.
 It's a fascinating material because of both the history it has endured and the unique characteristics it embodies.

 Only recently in 2010 was the industry restored after years of deterioration due to the rise of synthetic materials in the 1960's.
-This caused companies in the area to go bankrupt, sadly leaving entire families in poverty and forcing them to flee to find work elsewhere.
+This caused companies in the area to go bankrupt, sadly impacting entire families and forcing them to flee to find work elsewhere.
 Many have since returned after the legacy was revived by those who recognized the heritage and cultural value of the Portuguese wool industry.
+Today, the wool factory we source from is one of the few that remain in a town that once relied primarily on the production of this wool and other sheep products.

-Maragold Designs is honored to showcase the heritage of this incredible textile and advocate for the growth of an important industry.
+Maragold Designs is honored to showcase the heritage of this incredible textile and advocate for the re-growth of this region's industry.

 Evidence from wall painting and artifacts found in Egyptian tombs suggests leather production dating back to 5000 B.C. proving that humankind throughout history has found value in the durability, versatility, and timelessness of leather.
 With the use of modern technology, the production process has become much more sophisticated, yet both the function and traditional vegetable tanning method remain closely rooted to the earliest origins.